Avid Media Composer Notes

 where you can have multiple projects open.)

 Note that you can select your user profile.
 This will load your custom display and editing preferences.

 Know where your project is stored!
-You can store the project anywhere you'd like - For example on your
+You can store the project anywhere you'd like, such as on your

-Media Creation and Settings - Avid Media Composer is flexible and can work in a number of different resolutions and file formats.
-You can even have different resolutions in the same sequence.
+Media Creation and Settings - Avid Media Composer is flexible and can work in a number of different resolutions, file formats and even supports 3D.
+You can have different resolutions in the same sequence.
 However when Media Composer transcodes or generates media, you need to specify what format/resolution you desire.
 Jim's suggestion for your class projects is DNxHD 145.

-Project Window: This is where you access the bins, settings, and effects.
-In order to see your bins, simply click on the "Bins" tab.
+Project Window: This is the main "go to" window where you access bins, settings, and effects.
+To see your bins, click on the "Bins" tab.

 Note the little banded square icon (right underneath the "Bins" tab).
 This is a contextual "fast menu" that offers different choices depending on what's selected (Bins, Effects, Volumes, etc.)

 Be sure you see how to create new bins, delete bins, and nest them inside of folders.
 You can rearrange the columns and sort the contents by right clicking on a column heading.
 The pop-up fast menu at the bottom left corner of the bin offers many options and controls.
-The button right next lets you see text, frame or script.
+The button just right of it lets you choose text, frame or script.
 The drop down menu next to this lets you see useful info (E.g. format and volume) and also lets you save/recall your bin settings.